coffeecrank/work-scripts/media/video-wrapper/README.md

 * The script will prompt you for a Wowza path.
 Type in the path for the video composite folder on Wowza (with or without last forward slash) and press `Enter`.
 * The script will ask you whether your videos are all in the same folder or in their own individual folders.
 Answer `Y` or `N` and press `Enter`.
 * After the script is done, you can press `Enter` again to exit, and you will see a bunch of HTML wrappers (or folders containing HTML wrappers) generated.

+## What's new in 1.1?
+* Fixed a bug where video names starting with a digit caused an error.

 ## Source
 You can view the source code [here](/media/video-wrapper/source/video-wrapper.py).